-Our egg-sharing programme means you can receive a free standard IVF treatment package to reduce the overall cost of your own treatment, whilst helping others through the donation of some of your eggs (see the table below for details of what is included in the package).
+Our egg-sharing programme means you can receive our Egg Sharer IVF treatment package to significantly reduce the overall cost of your own treatment, whilst helping others through the donation of some of your eggs.

 Fertility treatment often results in the production of more eggs than you need.
 These could be used to help another woman who needs donated eggs to conceive a child.

 How does it work?